Raphael (Teenage Mutant Ninja Turtles): Image Comics

 In the Image series that treated the first two volumes of the Mirage Comics as canonical, Raphael was blasted in the face and disfigured.
 After that, he wore one of Casey Jones' hockey masks for much of the time, and eventually just an eye patch.
 Later, Raphael wore Shredder's armor in an attempt to psychologically dominate a number of the New York Mob, with whom the Foot Clan was engaged in a losing gang war.
-He donned a slightly variant version of the armor, and pretended to be the Shredder to get the advantage on his pursuers.
+He donned a slightly variant version of the armor and pretended to be the Shredder to get the advantage on his pursuers.
 He succeeded in defeating them and was then accepted into, and given control of, the New York faction of the Foot Clan for a brief time.
-In the independent published series of the Image Comics #24, Raphael had an eyepatch and red bandana for the whole issue and was even angrier than ever.
+In the independent published series of Image Comics #24, Raphael had an eyepatch and red bandana for the whole issue and was even angrier than ever.
 He killed Cheng with whom he had been friends in issue #25, and as soon as Pimiko was killed by the gauntlet of Lady Shredder, Raph removed his bandana and eyepatch to reveal his left eye was no longer disfigured but was back to normal.
-He later said to Leonardo he had a thing for Pimiko, and like Donatello with Baxter's help in ridding him of cyborg parts, Raphael kept his crush on Pimiko a secret.
+He later said to Leonardo he had a thing for Pimiko, and like Donatello with Baxter Stockman's help in ridding him of cyborg parts, Raphael kept his crush on Pimiko a secret.

 Archie Comics

-The Archie comics series was titled Teenage Mutant Ninja Turtles Adventures and began as a direct adaptation of the popular cartoon series in the late 1980s.
+The Archie Comics series was titled Teenage Mutant Ninja Turtles Adventures and began as a direct adaptation of the popular cartoon series in the late 1980s.
 After the second story arc, Raphael changed costumes and began wearing an all-dark ninja outfit which he won during an Alien Wrestling Match.
 He would be the first member of the Teenage Mutant Ninja Turtles to have a girlfriend, meeting Ninjara in issue #28 and breaking up near the end of the magazine's 75-issue run.
 In the future, Raphael would lose an eye during a conflict with the Shredder, Verminator X, and Armaggon (in most of the future timeline incarnations of Raphael, his left eye is missing).
-He would time travel after his brother Donatello invents the technology and eventually retire on the island Turtleco (which used to be Manhattan) and become a bar owner.
+He would time travel after his brother Donatello invented the technology and eventually retire on the island Turtleco (which used to be Manhattan) and become a bar owner.